WENWENYU/jamesdiao.github.io/_posts/2017-07-21-ai-in-medicine.md

 Even the New England Journal of Medicine published a paper ([Medicine and the Computer](http://www.nejm.org/doi/full/10.1056/NEJM197012032832305)) predicting massive changes:
 > Abstract: Rapid advances in the information sciences, coupled with the political commitment to broad extensions of health care, promise to bring about basic changes in the structure of medical practice.
 Computing science will probably exert its major effects by augmenting and, in some cases, largely replacing the intellectual functions of the physician.

 None of these things have come to fruition, of course, and Zak predicts that there WILL be another AI winter, at least in biomedicine.
 People will fund things they don't understand, and business plans will go up in smoke when the technology is not mature enough to deliver.
-The biggest question is: how should we handle it?
+The biggest question is: how should we handle it\?

 ###Part II: Money and Incentives